AlgyJr/ios_guides/Using-Gesture-Recognizers.md

 ## Add and Configure a Gesture Recognizer in Storyboard

-### Step 1: Choose a Gesture Recognizer from Object Library
+### Step 1: Choose a Gesture Recognizer
+Choose a Gesture Recognizer from the Object Library based on the functionality your app needs.
 ![Choose a Gesture Recognizer from Object Library gif|200](http://i.imgur.com/evQqzAL.gif)

 ### Step 2: Drag and Drop a Gesture Recognizer into your View
+Drag a Gesture recognizer from the Object Library and drop it onto the View you want the Gesture to be attached to.
+You can see which view the Gesture Recognizer is attached to by ctrl + Clicking on the Gesture Recognizer in the Document Outline.

 ![Drag and Drop a Gesture Recognizer into your View](http://i.imgur.com/Yv8WOcP.gif)

 ### Step 3: Create an Action for your Gesture Recognizer
 Ctrl-drag from your Gesture Recognizer to the ViewController swift file to create an action.
+It's often easier to drag from the Gesture Recognizer in the Document Outline.
-Be sure to change the type from **AnyObject** to the specific Gesture Recognizer you are using. i.e. UIPanGestureRecognizer, etc..
+- NOTE: Be sure to change the type from **AnyObject** to the specific Gesture Recognizer you are using. i.e. UIPanGestureRecognizer, etc..
 ![Create an Action for your Gesture Recognizer](http://i.imgur.com/ddu28U5.gif)

 ## Programmatically Add and Configure a Gesture Recognizer